Hannah Lucy Cockroft OBE, PLY, DL, is nine-time Paralympic Champion, and one of Britain’s best-known para-athletes.

 Off the track, Hannah’s personality has seen her invited onto shows such as ‘The Great British Bake Off’, ‘The Crystal Maze’ and ‘Strictly Come Dancing’, which she won with her partner on the show, Pasha.
 Hannah also made history by being nominated for the 2013 Sports Personality of the Year award; the first Paralympian ever to be nominated outside of a Paralympic year.
 Furthermore, she was named British Sportswoman of the Year by the Sports Journalist Association in 2017, being the first para-athlete to ever win the award in its 57-year history!
 Hannah was made a Deputy Lieutenant of West Yorkshire in 2016, being the youngest person to hold the title by over 30 years.

-Most recently, Hannah represented Team England in the Birmingham 2022 Commonwealth Games, her first ever Commonwealth Games team.
-She brought home gold in the T34 100m in front of a roaring home crowd, completing the set of gold medals at every major athletics championships.
+Most recently, Hannah represented Team GB in the Paris 2024 Paralympic Games, her fourth Paralympic team.
+She brought home gold in the T34 100m and T34 800m, bringing home her eighth and ninth Paralympic gold medals.

 Hannah’s experience of sitting on the sidelines in school sports until age 13 before finally finding a sense of belonging and ability through taking part drives her belief in the power of athletics to change young lives.